bitcraft/storymaker/readme.md

 Precepts are created by Actions and distributed by the environment.
 Agents receive precepts and store them.
-Precepts carry information that is specific to the type of precept (Speach, Action, etc).
+Precepts carry information that is specific to the type of precept (Speech, Action, etc).

 _______________________________________________________________________________
 ### Memory